nikouu/mGBA-http/docs/FullGuide.md

 ### Gotchas
 - Make sure not to load the script twice.
 This causes issues with recieving data.
 If you need to reload the script, close and reopen mGBA then load up the script again.
 Closing and reopening the scripting window is not enough.
 - Most commands require a ROM being loaded into mGBA.
-- Unless you change the ports in both appsettings.json and in mGBASocketServer.lua, you cannot run more than one instance of mGBA-http.
+- Unless you change the ports in both appsettings.json and in mGBA-http.lua, you cannot run more than one instance of mGBA-http.

 ### Examples